top of page

 Everything needed for a holiday meet-cute; hot chocolate for spilling on a handsome stranger, ice rink for an excuse to hold hands, and a gazebo for kissing under the mistletoe.
 Complete with peppermint pretzel benches and a candy cane sleigh.

 100% edible except the lights.
 All gingerbread, royal icing and fondant.
 Except for the “rocks,” which are rice krispy treats without the butter.
 Then covered in colored chocolate and shaved down.
+Thomas Point Lighthouse is in the Chesapeake Bay, near Annapolis, MD.

 My daughter and I designed this seasonal landscape with the Alpine pattern from GBD.
 The house's feature fondant "wood" shingles, sprinkled rooves, and see through sugar windows with elves, gifts and Christmas tress to peek at.
 See the gingerbread men skiing down the tree lined, lit-up slope and Santa warming up by the outdoor fire pit.
 Also with a candy cane wall, rock features and a waterfall.
 The mountain was created with rice crispy treats, and tons of royal icing.
 We hope you enjoy it!